 To help with this issue, we are going to present 12 passive income ideas for lawyers.
 For each, we will describe what it is, how it earns passive income, and the risks and benefits of allocating capital to it.
 By the end, the goal is for readers to identify one or two ideas that are good fit for their own personal investment preferences.

 At First National Realty Partners, we are a private equity commercial real estate investment firm that specializes in the acquisition and management of grocery store anchored retail centers.
-In a typical investment structure, we handle the hard work of finding, underwriting, and financing a commercial property while our investors – some of whom are lawyers – benefit from passive income and tax advantages.
+In a typical investment structure, we handle the hard work of finding, underwriting, and financing a commercial property while our investors – some of whom are lawyers – benefit from passive income and tax advantages of passive real estate investing opportunities.
 If you are an accredited investor and would like to learn more about our current investment opportunities, click here.

 Pre-Investment Considerations